TheThingsIndustries/lorawan-stack-docs/CONTRIBUTING.md

 Run `make new <path>` to create a new documentation section from the [template](doc/archetypes/section-bundle/_index.md) at `path`.
 For example, `make new getting-started/hello` will create a section in `getting-started/hello`.

+## Troubleshooting Sections

+If you add a section and it needs a troubleshooting page, title the troubleshooting page "Troubleshooting <name_of_section>", so that it is easy to find in search.
+For example, "Troubleshooting AWS IoT Integration" or "Troubleshooting Installation".
+An example is included in the new documentation template.

 ## Style Guidelines

 Please respect the following guidelines for content in our documentation site.